-Through USAID’s Mexico Economic Policy Program (MEPP), Abt Associates is working directly with government champions to create and implement innovative, practical policies and procedures that improve transparency and reduce corruption.
+Through USAID’s Mexico Economic Policy Program (MEPP), Abt Associates worked directly with government champions to create and implement innovative, practical policies and procedures that improve transparency and reduce corruption.

 Governments become transparent only when they provide vital information about citizen welfare in a meaningful way.
-Red Mexico Abierto, the “Open Mexico Network,” is the Mexican federal government’s initiative to promote public sector transparency at the state and municipal level.
-MEPP helped launch the effort two years ago.
+Red Mexico Abierto, the “Open Mexico Network,” was the Mexican federal government’s initiative to promote public sector transparency at the state and municipal level.
+MEPP helped launch the effort.

-Now, MEPP is developing benchmarks for local governments to measure how open their procedures are in budgetary transparency, business regulation, and public procurement.
-The Open Mexico Network will use these benchmarks to ensure local government members do not simply talk transparency, but actually fulfill their commitments to open government by making relevant information available to all citizens.
-Read a blog post about MEPP and the Open Mexico Network.
+MEPP developed benchmarks for local governments to measure how open their procedures were in budgetary transparency, business regulation, and public procurement.
+The Open Mexico Network used these benchmarks to ensure local government members did not simply talk transparency, but actually fulfilled their commitments to open government by making relevant information available to all citizens.

 More Accountability, More Transparency

-MEPP, led by Abt Associates, works with Mexico’s National Digital Strategy Coordination unit within the Office of the Presidency to operate Red MX Abierto, or the Open Mexico Network, a centralized networked platform launched in 2014 that gives local governments practical resources to upload public data.
-MEPP has organized hackathons at major universities to generate fresh solutions and spur youth participation in this effort.
+MEPP, led by Abt Associates, worked with Mexico’s National Digital Strategy Coordination unit within the Office of the Presidency to operate Red MX Abierto, or the Open Mexico Network, a centralized networked platform—launched in 2014 and operating through the start of the subsequent administration—designed to give local governments practical resources to upload public data.
+MEPP organized hackathons at major universities to generate fresh solutions and spur youth participation in this effort.

-Photo by Natalia Jardon, Abt Associates MEPP also supports several of Mexico´s most important national open government initiatives.
-These include creating a new electronic platform with free access to every federal agency audit, launching a first-of-its-kind platform for small businesses to report corruption by public officials, and helping the Ministry of Finance make its public works transparency portal more interactive and user-friendly.
+MEPP also supported several of Mexico´s most important national open government initiatives.
+These included creating a new electronic platform with free access to every federal agency audit, launching a first-of-its-kind platform for small businesses to report corruption by public officials, and helping the Ministry of Finance make its public works transparency portal more interactive and user-friendly.

-MEPP works with an alliance of several of Mexico’s most prestigious policy NGOs to expand the observatory to other high-profile public works projects.
-MEPP will contribute to accountable procurement in major construction, and will develop detailed best practice guidance for civil society to encourage local governments to adopt and implement.
+MEPP worked with an alliance of several of Mexico’s most prestigious policy NGOs to expand the observatory to other high-profile public works projects.
+MEPP also contributed to accountable procurement in major construction, and developed detailed best practice guidance for civil society to encourage local governments to adopt and implement.